The bird-dropping spider is the best

 Bird-dropping spiders are very particular about their diet.
 They literally only eat one thing, and it’s not all that easy to acquire: male moths.
 But nature always finds a way, and in the bird-dropping spider’s case, that means pheromones.

-Related: This wrap-around spider is weirdly adorable
+Related: The wrap-around spider is weirdly adorable

 This amazing spider has evolved to emit a chemical scent that smells just like the pheromones released by female moths to attract mates.
 Male moths approach the source of the scent and get snatched up.